 "While the issue of time in psychoanalysis is usually mentioned simply in relation to the fixed duration of sessions, I am here ascribing a central place to time as a function of the specific modality of the analytic interchange itself, which stems from the analyst's evenly suspended mode of attention."

-She has also written in depth on femininity, masculinity and sexual identity.
-Around this long-contested, complex topic, provocatively yet inconclusively explored by Freud, Birksted-Breen has explored a range of issues, from pregnancy to anorexia and the fragile formation of masculinity.
-She has been especially interested in the ‘masculine element’ and the ‘feminine element’ in both sexes, and her important 1996 paper, ‘Phallus, Penis and Mental Space’ has been widely cited.
+She also wrote in depth on femininity, masculinity and sexual identity.
+Around this long-contested, complex topic, provocatively yet inconclusively explored by Freud, Birksted-Breen explored a range of issues, from pregnancy to anorexia and the fragile formation of masculinity.
+She was especially interested in the ‘masculine element’ and the ‘feminine element’ in both sexes, and her important 1996 paper, ‘Phallus, Penis and Mental Space’ has been widely cited.

-As an editor Birksted-Breen enjoys helping authors develop their ideas, and finds in the editing process a parallel with the work of psychoanalysis: both involve working out what another person – author or analysand – is trying to express beyond what he or she is aware of, thereby aiding the elucidation, deepening and development of ideas.
-This curiosity about other people’s ideas, how they can understand and sometimes transform them, is the curiosity that first drew Birksted-Breen to psychoanalysis as a young woman, and which continues to drive her practice as a clinician, theorist and editor.
+As an editor Birksted-Breen enjoyed helping authors develop their ideas, and found in the editing process a parallel with the work of psychoanalysis: both involve working out what another person – author or analysand – is trying to express beyond what he or she is aware of, thereby aiding the elucidation, deepening and development of ideas.
+This curiosity about other people’s ideas, how they can understand and sometimes transform them, is the curiosity that first drew Birksted-Breen to psychoanalysis as a young woman, and which continued to drive her practice as a clinician, theorist and editor.

 Eleanor Sawbridge Burton 2017